Operations Leadership in Food Manufacturing

 - No more than one supplemental assessment per semester.

 - Must have passed at least one formal evaluation in the course.

-- Not have a registered academic offence during the semester in which the supplemental is being requested.
+- No registered academic offence during the course for which the supplemental is being requested.

 Discontinuance, Withdrawals and Probation